 A history album of Davy O List titled Undiscovered Treasures containing never before released tracks from 1977-2004, features Simon Phillips on drums on three tracks.
 One of those tracks is a new interpretation and re-arrangement of 1-2-3.
 Uncut magazine had the first preview when they interviewed me about my song writing, arranging and production for the first Roxy Music album and think it sounds like a hit!
 Davy O List Flight of The Eagle digitally re-mastered is also available with a new bonus track Nylon Cowboy, which I wrote as a theme tune for ITV 2’s live virtual TV game “The Race” shot on location in Arizona.
 The guitar describes an archetypal cowboy character clinking his spurs as he walks down the main street of town.

-Undiscovered Treasure, Flight of The Eagle and Davy O List Live at The Royal 2005 are only available from this site.
-Email firstname.lastname@example.org to order copies £15.00 each plus post and packaging.
+Undiscovered Treasure, Flight of The Eagle and, Davy O List Live at The Royal 2005 are only available from firstname.lastname@example.org please email this address directly to order your copies, £15.00 each plus post and packaging.

 Rehearsals for Davy O List and Second Thoughts began in 2012 at Barny Barnfield’s barn studio in Devon.
 Barny was the original drummer for The Attack.
-Barny’s son Louis (Barny Jr.) takes the drum seat, Robbie Knight is the new keyboard player, Sani is the bass player.
-Sani was master mix engineer on Second Thoughts with yours truly.
+Barny’s son Louis (Barny Jr.) takes the drum seat, Robbie Knight is the new keyboard player.

 My contribution to the new Brian Eno DVD - The Man Who Fell To Earth [NTSC] had rave reviews.

 February 2011 Classic Rock Progressive Rock Magazine features me as the producer of the first progressive rock album The Thoughts Of Emerlist Davjak.